ImplFerris/max7219-display/README.md

 ## Examples

-Comprehensive example projects are available in the separate [max7219-examples](https://github.com/implferris/max7219-examples) repository.
+Example projects are available in the separate [max7219-examples](https://github.com/implferris/max7219-examples) repository to help you get started.

 ## License